robdodson/angular-custom-elements/README.md

 - Include the `ce-bindings.js` script in your page.
 - Add `robdodson.ce-bindings` as a module dependency to your app.
-- **For interpolated bindings**: Add the `ce-bind-two` directive to any Custom Element or Polymer Element to keep its interpolated bindings in sync.
+- **For interpolated bindings**: Add the `ce-bind-two` directive to any Custom Element or Polymer Element to keep your interpolated bindings in sync.

 ```html
 <div ng-controller="MainCtrl as main">